Qwest Corporation: Rocky Mountain Bell - 1883

-Mountain States Telephone & Telegraph
+Mountain States Telephone & Telegraph - 1911

-These business practices stopped in 1911 when Colorado Telephone, Tri-State Telephone, and Rocky Mountain Bell merged to form The Mountain States Telephone and Telegraph Company.
+These business practices stopped in July 17, 1911 when Colorado Telephone and Tri-State Telephone merged to form The Mountain States Telephone and Telegraph Company which purchased the Rocky Mountain Bell Telephone Company on July 20, 1911.
 Vaille was well aware of Rocky Mountain Bell's problems and he insisted that Colorado Telephone Company managers take over the majority of management positions in the former Rocky Mountain Bell Company territory.
 Vaille served as a Mountain States director until his death in 1920.

 A number of Mountain States Telephone & Telegraph buildings survive and are listed on the U.S. National Register of Historic Places.

 MST&T commonly did business as Mountain States Telephone until 1969, when the new Bell System logo came into use and the company began doing business as Mountain Bell.
 The company provided telephone services in Colorado, Utah, Arizona, New Mexico, Montana, Southern Idaho, Wyoming, and the El Paso, Texas, vicinity.
 Additionally, MST&T acquired a controlling interest in the Malheur Home Telephone Company in Oregon, better known as Malheur Bell.
 MST&T operated Malheur Bell as a wholly owned independent subsidiary, an arrangement that continued until 2009.

 Mountain Bell's operations in El Paso, Texas, were sold to Southwestern Bell in 1982.

 Prior to 1984, AT&T held an 88.6% stake in Mountain Bell.

 Usage of the Mountain Bell name has recently been resumed by Unical Enterprises, who began producing telephones under the Mountain Bell name in 2006.
 Additionally, the MountainBell.com domain is still active and redirects to the CenturyLink webpage.

 From 1929 to 1984 the Mountain Bell headquarters was located at 931 14th Street in Denver, Colorado.
-As part of a company-wide real estate savings effort, areas of the building's interior were remodeled in 2009 and 2010, along with the adjoining 930 building, to accommodate employees vacating leased space in the Qwest headquarters building at 1801 California St.
+As part of a company-wide real estate savings effort, areas of the building's interior were remodeled in 2009 and 2010, along with the adjoining 930 building, to accommodate employees vacating leased space in the Qwest headquarters building at 1801 California St. In 2023 Lumen Technologies vacated the former Level 3 Communications headquarters campus housing senior leadership and C-level executives offices in Broomfield, Colorado, and relocated them to the Mountain Bell headquarters building after minor interior remodeling.

-Northwestern Bell

-Northwestern Bell Telephone Company served the states just north of the Southwestern Bell area, including: Iowa, Minnesota, South Dakota, North Dakota, and Nebraska.

-Northwestern Bell was formerly the Iowa Telephone Company, which changed its name to Northwestern Bell in 1920.
-It then absorbed the operations of companies such as the Northwestern Telephone Exchange, the Tri-State Telephone Company, Dakota Central Telephone Company, and the Nebraska Telephone Company.

-The Northwestern Bell headquarters was located at 1314 (DOTM) Douglas Street in Omaha, Nebraska.
-It remained incorporated in Iowa, however.

-Pacific Northwest Bell

-Pacific Northwest Bell Telephone Company provided telephone services in the states of Oregon, Washington, and northern Idaho.

-Pacific Northwest Bell was created on July 1, 1961, when the Bell telephone operations in northern Idaho, Oregon, and Washington state were split off from Pacific Telephone & Telegraph.

-Prior to 1984, AT&T held an 89.3% stake in Pacific Northwest Bell.

-Pacific Northwest Bell's headquarters are at 1600 7th Avenue (also known as 1600 Bell Plaza), in Seattle, Washington.